 Pratt Institute aspires to be a campus that welcomes and encourages individuals of all backgrounds to contribute to our culture as their authentic selves.
 The Office of Diversity, Equity and Inclusion and the Center for Equity and Inclusion work with partners across the Institute to create an equitable and inclusive environment at Pratt.

 Bias awareness training is conducted for all new students during their orientation and is required for all employees on a regular basis.
 Student leaders, such as Resident Assistants, are provided with additional training intending to help them recognize bias crime and respond to it in an appropriate manner.
-A cross section of employees has been trained in bias awareness and prevention strategies.
-Public Safety Officers are trained to identify such behavior and respond in an appropriate manner.
+A cross section of employees have been trained in bias awareness and prevention strategies.
+Campus Safety Officers are trained to identify such behavior and respond in an appropriate manner.

 Reporting Bias, Hate, Discrimination or Harassment